 Microbiology testing for diagnosis of opportunistic infections is very limited.

+Treatment for opportunistic infections often depends on early diagnosis.
+Because HIV is often not suspected, the diagnosis of the opportunistic condition is delayed, sometimes with fatal results.
+Most simple opportunistic infections, such as PCP and toxoplasmosis can be treated and cured.
+In addition, cotrimoxazole prophylaxis is now almost universally offered after diagnosis, at least to adults.
+But the more advanced opportunistic infections are more difficult to manage; CMV retinitis is relatively common, but ganciclovir is generally not available or affordable, let alone implants.
+Other advanced infections, such MAC, are rarely considered.
 There is also little appreciation of the risk and management of immune reconstitution inflammatory syndrome (IRIS).
 There have been several cases of CMV retinitis leading to blindness after starting ART as a result of IRIS.
 There has also been one report of Hansen’s disease occurring from IRIS.

 Apart from TB (discussed above), viral hepatitis presents what may be the biggest long term challenge.
-A large proportion of PLHIV in Indonesia were infected through injecting drug use, and most are diagnosed as infected with hepatitis C virus.
-Since few are able to confirm this diagnosis with a viral load test, the actual infection rate is not clear, but probably many are indeed chronically infected, since they have had multiple exposures.
-Indeed, evidence from liver function tests seems to confirm this.
+Hepatitis C (HCV) co-infection is common amongst HIV patients, particularly IDUs, and is a risk factor for disease progression of HIV.
+Since most would have been infected in the early 2000’s and the effects of hepatitis infection usually take more than ten years to appear, we have yet to feel the full impact of viral hepatitis co-infection.
+The actual infection rate is not clear, but probably many are indeed chronically infected, since they have had multiple exposures.
+Evidence from liver function tests seems to confirm this.

 Despite these shortcomings, there is no doubt that there has been a major improvement in the situation since attention started to be given more widely to CST for PLHIV in 2004.
 While previously, people diagnosed with HIV infection rarely survived more than a few years, and there was a continual turn-over in peer support activities, now people are staying healthy and living a full life.
-The challenge is to maintain that progress and reach out to the 95% of PLHIV in Indonesia who do not know that they are infected.
+The challenge is to maintain that progress and reach out to the more than 50% of PLHIV in Indonesia who do not know that they are infected.